websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/configuring-fragment-styles.md

 # Configuring Fragment Styles

-Adding Fragment Styles often enhances the look and feel of each Page Fragment.
-You can add borders, change the font, the background color, or upload a background image.
+Fragment Styles can be used to customize the look and feel of Page Fragments.
+You can add borders, change the font, the background color, or upload background images.
 See the [Fragment Styles Reference](./fragment-styles-reference.md) for a complete list of all available styles.
-Many of the styles have definitions and tokens found in the Style Book; see [Creating a Style Book](../../site-appearance/creating-a-style-book.md) for more information.
+Available styling options are defined in a Style Book; see [Creating a Style Book](../../site-appearance/creating-a-style-book.md) for more information.

 ```tip::
    Many of the styles correspond to CSS classes.
 If you know CSS, many of the fields will be familiar.